exoplatform/exo-documentation/docs/Configuration.rst

 	exo.social.identity.sort.field=fullname

-.. note:: The sort is feasible on these fields: fullname, lastname or firstname.
+.. note:: The following values are accepted: fullname, lastname or firstname.

 You can also define the sort direction; ASC or DESC by defining this parameter in :ref:`exo.properties <Configuration.ConfigurationOverview>` file: